richardfeeney7/Problem_1/README.md

 Please follow this link to view the finished python code : https://github.com/richardfeeney7/Problem_Sets/blob/master/Problem_3.py

 This program will display all the number that are divisible by six.
 To complete this question I used a for loop with a range function that started at 1000 and finished at 10001.
 The extra one to ten thousand was required so ten thousand would also be included.

-In the FOR loop I have user an IF statement to find what is divisible by six but not twelve.
+In the FOR loop I have used an IF statement to find what is divisible by six but not twelve.
 If the number is divisible by both six and twelve the line will be skipped and wont be outputted for the user to see.